hlindberg/misc-puppet-docs/puppet4-spec/expressions.md

 #### =~ match operator

 Tests if the LHS matches the RHS regular expression, and returns a Boolean result.
-As a side effect the variables $0-$n is set with the matches produced.
+As a side effect when the RHS is a Regular Expression or a String, the variables $0-$n is set with the produces matches.

+When the RHS is a type:

+* If the RHS is a type, the match is true if the LHS is an instance of the type (no match variables are set in this case).

+When the RHS is not a type:

 * If the RHS evaluates to a String a new Regular Expression is crated with the string value as its pattern.
 * If the RHS is not a Regular Expression (after String conversion) an error is raised.
 * If the LHS is not a String an error is raised.
 (Note, Numeric values are not coerced to String automatically because of unknown radix).

-The numeric variables $0-$n are set as follows:
+The numeric variables $0-$n are set as follows when RHS is not a type:

 * $0 represents the entire matched (sub-) string
 * $1 represents the first (leftmost) capture group